-Our nominating and corporate governance committee is responsible for reviewing with our board, on an annual basis, the appropriate characteristics, skills and experience required for our board as a whole and its individual members.
-In evaluating the suitability of individual candidates (both new candidates and current members) for election or appointment, the nominating and corporate governance committee and our board take into account many factors, including the following:
+The Company's nominating and corporate governance committee is responsible for reviewing with the Company Board, on an annual basis, the appropriate characteristics, skills and experience required for the Company Board as a whole and its individual members.
+In evaluating the suitability of individual candidates (both new candidates and current members) for election or appointment, the nominating and corporate governance committee and the Company Board will take into account many factors, including the following:

-- personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly-held company; - experience as a board member or executive officer of another publicly-held company; - strong finance experience; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience; - experience relevant to our business industry and with relevant social policy concerns; and - relevant academic expertise or other proficiency in an area of our business operations.
+- personal and professional integrity, ethics and values; - experience in corporate management, such as serving as an officer or former officer of a publicly held company; - experience as a board member or executive officer of another publicly held company; - strong finance experience; - diversity of expertise and experience in substantive matters pertaining to our business relative to other board members; - diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience; - experience relevant to our business industry and with relevant social policy concerns; and - relevant academic expertise or other proficiency in an area of our business operations.

-Our board evaluates, each individual in the context of the board of directors as a whole, with the objective of assembling a group that can best maximize the success of the business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
+The Company Board evaluates, each individual in the context of the board of directors as a whole, with the objective of assembling a group that can best maximize the success of the business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.